deckhouse/csi-nfs/docs/README.md

 - Only one certificate authority (CA) is supported.
 - For the `mtls` security policy, only one client certificate is supported.
 - A single NFS server cannot simultaneously operate in different security modes: `tls`, `mtls`, and standard (non-TLS) mode.
-- The `tlshd` daemon must not be running on cluster nodes, as it will conflict with the module's `tlshd` daemon.
+- The `tlshd` daemon must not be running on the cluster nodes, otherwise it will conflict with the daemon of our module.
+To prevent conflicts when enabling TLS, the third-party `tlshd` is automatically stopped on the nodes and its autostart is disabled.

 ## Quickstart guide